Tutoring & Study Aids

 Do you feel like you need a little extra help in some or all of your classes?

 Texas State offers various FREE tutoring services for currently enrolled students.
 Check out some or all of the services listed below.
-Before you know it, you could be doing great in ALL of your classes!

 Get free, walk-in tutoring in 40+ basic and advanced science, engineering, and math courses at the Collaborative Learning Center (CLC).
 The CLC is specifically designed for students in the College of Science and Engineering.
 CLC tutors are current STEM majors who have completed the courses in which you need help.
 They are a great resource for our majors!
 Follow the link below to view the current semester's CLC tutoring schedule: